jdtaylor7/taylortechblog/README.md

 ## Overview

-TaylorTechBlog is a personal technology blog focusing on software.
-This repository hosts all related code and content.
+TaylorTechBlog is a personal technology blog focused on software.
+This repo hosts all related code and content.

 ## License